 Designing for positive technology experiences to support sustainable lives for all people

-Achieving societal impact of the research is of central importance.
+Creating societal impact through research is of central importance.
 Examples of such impact are development of digital solutions for youth participation in civic activities, design of persuasive techniques for sustainable travel, and using social robots for teaching children in elementary schools.

-IHTE contributes to TAU’s Human-Technology Interaction (HTI) education on BSc, MSc and doctoral levels.
+IHTE contributes to Tampere University’s (TAU) Human-Technology Interaction (HTI) education on BSc, MSc and doctoral levels.
 The emphases in education are in human-centered design, designing and evaluating user experience, human-robot interaction, and cross-cultural design.

-IHTE research group is part of unit of Computing in the faculty of Information technology and communications.
-IHTE cooperates closely with the HTI research groups in TAU’s city campus.
+IHTE research group is part of unit of Computing in the faculty of Information technology and Communications, and TAUCHI research centre.
+Collaborating closely with other HTI research groups at TAU’s Hervanta campus as well as the city center campus.